exercism/racket/docs/LEARNING.md

-Exercism provides exercises and feedback but can be difficult to jump into for those learning Elixir for the first time.
+Exercism provides exercises and feedback but can be difficult to jump into for those learning Racket for the first time.
 These resources can help you get started:

 * [Quick: An Introduction to Racket with Pictures](http://docs.racket-lang.org/quick/)